LakshitAgarwal/Hashira-Prob/README.md

 Thank you for checking out this project!
 We hope it's helpful for your Lagrange interpolation needs.

 This is written by [readme.ai](https://readme-generator-phi.vercel.app/).
+(Project by - Lakshit Agarwal)